Feeling tight and irritated when the weather gets cooler? We asked an expert how Ayurveda can help your skin in winter

 Vata skin care

-If you have a Vata body type, adopt a good winter routine to steady your inherent Vata qualities.
+If you have a Vata body type, Ayurveda can help your skin, too.
+Try to adopt a good winter routine to steady your inherent Vata qualities.
 Going to bed early, eating three regular meals a day, and following a regular daily routine are essential components in a holistic approach to Vata skin care and wellbeing.
 Eating nourishing foods that help balance Vata is essential in the nourishment of dry Vata skin.
 Consume organic whole (not skimmed) milk, whole grains, root vegetables, leafy greens and plenty of plenty of sweet, juicy fruits.

 The cold, damp influence of Kapha